 - apricot preserves (optional)

-- In a mixer combine eggs, butter, vanilla extract, red food coloring and oil.
-Mix until the eggs are completely beaten.
+- In a large bowl combine eggs, vanilla extract, red food coloring and oil.
+Mix with electric mixer until the eggs are completely beaten.
 Add vinegar.

 - Add dry ingredients to liquid mixture to make batter.
 Mix on medium speed to break up any flour clumps.